PANDEMIC FOOD DRIVE

 That is a lot of food!
 We were overjoyed at how fast this all transpired.
 Somehow we managed to raise enough for the next few months, until people were able to partially resume their livelihoods.

-We know food will continue to be a problem and are planning to create a communal farm for these families to grow enough to feed their families and to sell.
+We know food will continue to be a problem and are now creating a communal farm for these families to grow enough to feed their families and to sell.

 Let the fundraising begin!